-I haven’t been to many places where I feel a cohesive blend of old and new, but South Korea is one of them.
-Steeped with 5000 years of culture and history, but integrated with modern music, technology, and infrastructure, it’s a country that will surprise and delight you at every turn.
+I haven’t been to many places where I’ve felt such a cohesive blend of old and new, but South Korea is one of them.
+Steeped with 5000 years of culture and history, but integrated with modern music, technology, and infrastructure, it’s a country that surprised and delighted me at every turn.

-I’d be walking the bustling streets of popular neighbourhood Hongdae in the early hours of the morning, and notice that the energy was similar to how it was during the day, except infused with a little bit more entertainment.
-Street performers are out doing their best routines to the latest K-pop songs, shops are bright and open, and clubs have line-ups out the door.
-Talk about a sensory overload, but in the best way.
+I’d be walking the bustling streets of popular neighbourhood Hongdae in the early hours of the morning and realise that there was nowhere on earth quite like it.
+Street performers are sharing their best routines to the latest K-pop songs, shops are bright and open, karaoke is everywhere, and clubs have lines out the door.
+Talk about a sensory overload, but in the best possible way.

-Beyond Seoul, there’s also plenty to see.
-From the colourful houses in Busan to the scenic coastal views and tea plantations on Jeju Island.
-Get ready to be swept in by all this country has to offer, from Korean BBQ, K-pop, Karaoke, palaces, temples and arcades.
-But most of all, the kindness and hospitality of Korean people themselves is what will grab your heart and pull you in for longer than you intended.
+From the colourful houses in Busan to the scenic coastal views and tea plantations on Jeju Island to the towering mountains of Seoraksan National Park: I loved each and every destination I visited in the country.
+Get ready to be swept away by all that Korea has to offer, from Korean BBQ, K-pop, karaoke, palaces, temples, and arcades.

 What’s Included in this Post